deeprest/sagaGitlabMirror/pivot model.md

 sandbox seems like full of possibility
 But real life is dull / dangerous experience of going to movie seems more important/relevant than the story within the movie.
-Story OF the gameplay is important, the story IN the game is not.
+Story of the gameplay is important, the story in the game is not.
 example: sports, such as football.
 ---
 1. mechanics: toy